Orange-Ricotta Pound Cake

 - Confectioners’ sugar, for dusting (optional)

 - Preheat the oven to 350ºF.
 Grease a 9-by-5-by-3-inch loaf pan (see notes above!) with butter (grease it very well).
 In a medium bowl, combine the flour, baking powder and salt.
 Stir to blend.

 - Using a mixer, cream the butter, ricotta and granulated sugar until light and fluffy, about 3 minutes.
 With the machine running, add the eggs 1 at a time.
 Add the vanilla, zest and alcohol until combined.
 Add the dry ingredients, a small amount at a time, until just incorporated.

-- Pour the batter into the prepared pan and bake until a toothpick comes out clean and the cake pulls away from the sides of the pan, 45 to 60 minutes (about 35 minutes for mini pans).
+- Pour the batter into the prepared pan (Note: Do not fill pan higher than 3/4 — save extra batter to bake off in a mini pan or muffin tin … if you fill the pan higher than 3/4 you risk the batter spilling over.) and bake until a toothpick comes out clean and the cake pulls away from the sides of the pan, 45 to 60 minutes (about 35 minutes for mini pans).
 Let cool in the pan for 10 minutes, then transfer to a rack to cool completely.